What Sets Off Car Alarms?by Andy WaryckaUpdated August 16, 2023

-Few things rival the annoyance of being shaken out of a sound sleep by a car alarm, only to look outside and see the neighborhood stray cat -- and the owner of the car -- looking guilty.
-Alarms can be triggered by everything from loud noises to forgetting to disarm it before you open the door.
-Knowing how car alarms work can help you restore a little domestic tranquility to your block.
+No one likes to be woken up by a car alarm in the middle of the night.
+Alarms can be triggered by everything from loud noises to tilt sensors to forgetting to disarm it before you open the car door.
+Here are some answers to FAQs about modern car alarm sensors to restore a little domestic tranquility to your block.

-In its simplest form, a car alarm is nothing more than a simple computer, a sensor, a siren and a remote control for arming and disarming the alarm.
-When the sensor detects an intrusion or other input above a given tolerance, the alarm computer sets off the siren, which makes loud noises to deter the thief from continuing his work.
-More advanced alarms include immobilizers that prevent the car from starting, paging systems to alert the vehicle owner the alarm has been activated, and even the ability to arm and disarm the alarm over the Internet.
+In its simplest form, a car alarm is nothing more than a simple computer, a sensor, a siren and a remote control unit on the key fob for arming and disarming the security system (https://itstillruns.com/deactivate-factory-car-alarm-7596833.html).
+When the sensor detects an intrusion or other input above a given tolerance, the alarm computer sets off the siren, which makes loud noises to deter the car thieves or vandals from continuing their work.
+More new cars have other features to prevent car theft, like immobilizers that prevent the car from starting, paging systems to alert the vehicle owner the alarm has been activated, and even the ability to arm and disarm the alarm over the internet.

-The most basic alarms use a single voltage sensor to determine when a theft or break-in attempt is being made.
-This sensor monitors the static voltage of the car's electrical system and triggers the alarm when it senses a drop in voltage, such as when a door or trunk is opened and the interior lights go on.
+There are many different types of sensors for every type of alarm.
+Most basic alarms found in older cars use a single voltage sensor to determine when a theft or break-in attempt is being made.
+This sensor monitors the static voltage of the car's electrical system and triggers the alarm when it senses a drop in voltage, such as when a door or trunk is opened, which triggers the interior lights to go on.
 Attempting to start the car or cut the power will also trip the voltage sensor.

 Simple switches can be placed on hoods, doors and trunks to activate the alarm when any of these are opened while the alarm is armed.
 When the door is opened, the switch closes and the alarm triggers the siren.